-2. Locate your class
+2. Locate your classroom

 3. Get a student ID card

-5. Purchase textbooks
+4. Purchase textbooks

-6. Know emergency procedures
+5. Know emergency procedures

 Please take a moment to review Messiah College's emergency procedures.
 Dual-enrolled students should sign up for Messiah's text message alert system, which will send a text message in the event of an unscheduled closing or delay due to inclement weather, or other campus-wide emergencies.
 While Messiah's campus is safe, it is important to know the procedures in the event of an emergency.

-High school remote site and summer online students
+High school sites and summer online students